JosephSM/private-typing/README.md

 8. run time tracking on a time interval rather than simply when the user types (maybe have this set as an option that can change later)
 9. spaced repitition mode.

-10. Change shade of red to lighter shade
+10DONE.
+Change shade of red to lighter shade
 11. Change shade of green on pause to lighter shade

 12. Move times to sidebar
 13. implement scroll
 14. make statistic page in sidebar

+15. Wrong text is inconsistent because it only does the word and does not do the whitespace after or next words